Create a ImageDataset

 [str

-]) – filenames to be loaded.metadata_url – path to the scan metadata for HDF5 containing positioner information in order to load metadata for non-edf files
+]) – detector_url to be loaded.metadata_url – path to the scan metadata for HDF5 containing positioner information in order to load metadata for non-edf files

 root_dir (